Aaron completed his PhD in 2022.

 Biography

 Aaron began his studies at the University of Edinburgh in 2012 attaining his Master’s degree in 2017, graduating with a 2.1.
 During his undergraduate studies, he spent one year at the Nanyang Technological University in Singapore working on the synthesis of gold nanostars for SERS contrast agents.
-Aaron has recently completed his PhD in 2022.

 Research Interests